Luftare/Ecs/README.md

   }
 });
 ```
-Use "not"-array to exclude entities from the system.
+Use "not" array to exclude entities from the system.
 ```javascript
 ecs.system({//sprite rendering system
     components: ["position","sprite"],